Vision For Plymouth

 - Derriford is an established hub for new industries and commerce delivering high quality jobs.

 - The wide ranging value of Plymouth Sound and the estuaries is formally recognised through its designation as a National Marine Park and optimised in a way which maintains its environmental status.

-- Plymouth's carbon footprint has been substantially reduced and the city is more resilient to the social, economic and environmental impacts of climate change.
+- The population has played an active role in developing the city’s resilience to climate change leading to Plymouth's carbon footprint has been being substantially reduced, with the achievement of net-zero by 2030, and the city is more resilient to the social, economic and environmental impacts of climate change.